 Although memorising an essay may seem challenging task, now you know some effective methods that turn it into real opportunity.
 While others wonder how to memorise an essay, you already know some answers.
 If students start early and memorise in a manner that allows them to make logical connections between pieces of information, they’ll succeed.
 Furthermore, feeling well-prepared, they’ll be less likely to worry as much as to become distracted from writing.

 When choosing to memorise an essay for an English exam, you give yourself a chance to receive the highest grade without much effort.
 Indeed, very few people can produce high quality essays under pressure of exam conditions.
 Many students become too nervous and really freak out so greatly that they can’t put their mind into writing.
 This impacts their attentiveness, concentration on tasks, as well as their word choice and perception of essay structure.
 In contrast, pre-written essays are truly excellent, especially when they are composed or edited by an experienced tutor, like those employed by EduBirdie UK.
-While preparing for exams, you can always receive help from experienced tutors for whom your academic success is a major concern.
+While preparing for exams, you can always receive essay assistance from experienced tutors for whom your academic success is a major concern.